 - Don’t focus on the company

 The job posting is primarily for the applicant.
-Although they might be interested in learning about your company culture, while they are going through job postings, their main concern is to land the right job with the right position and pay.
+Although they might be interested in learning about your company culture, their main concern is to land the right job with the right position and pay while they are going through job postings.
 It is important to focus on the latter than talking up your company in the job posting.
 You can always furnish your website details for the applicants to find out more about your company, at the end of your job post, rather than including all the details in the job post itself.